A topic from the subject of Kinetics in Chemistry.

 Importance of Rate Laws

-• Develop mathematical models of chemical reactions.
+• Develop and test mathematical models for chemical reactions.

 Experiment: Determining the Order of Reactions and Rate Laws